-(a) Check to see if the turtle has PIT tags using the scanner.
+- (a) Check to see if the turtle has PIT tags using the scanner.
 Use scanner as per instructions for that model.
-Move the scanner over the turtle's body at a distance of approximately
+Move the scanner over the turtle's body at a distance of approximately 1-2 cm.

-1-2 cm.
 The scanner should be moved over the turtle at all angles (45° left and right, up and down).
-If there is a tag it will be located on the left side in the upper deltoid on both shoulders, however if there is no reading, continue to scan the entire shoulder and around the head and flipper areas as tags can migrate.

-- (b) If a PIT tag is located the scanner will beep and the number of the tag will be displayed on the screen.
-If a tag is not present scan for the entire length of time until the scanner beeps and displays 'no tag found'. - (c) If the turtle is carrying scars from previous flipper tags, but no PIT tag, try to check the turtle with another scanner, just in case the scanner is faulty.
-Loss of identity in a long-term turtle monitoring program has implications for population assessments. - (d) Scan the same location several times to ensure you found any potential second PIT tags in the same shoulder.
+If there is a tag it will be located in the upper deltoid on one or both shoulders, however if there is no reading, continue to scan the entire shoulder and around the head and flipper areas as tags can migrate. - (b) If a PIT tag is located the scanner will beep and the number of the tag will be displayed on the screen.
+If a tag is not present scan for the entire length of time until the scanner beeps and displays 'no tag found'.
+If there is no reading, ensure the scanner is on "reading" mode and the battery is full. - (c) If the turtle is carrying scars from previous flipper tags, but no PIT tag, try to check the turtle with another scanner, just in case the scanner is faulty.
+Loss of identity in a long-term turtle monitoring program has implications for population assessments. - (d) Scan the same location several times to ensure you found any potential second PIT tags in the same area.